Luz Elena Echeverria Shows Off Her Assets And Chiseled Abs In A Tiny Bikini

 “Amazing,” a fan added.

-As covered by The Inquisitr, last week Luz Elena flaunted her washboard abs in another upload.
-That post garnered more than 11,000 likes from her fans.
+As covered by The Inquisitr last week, Luz Elena flaunted her washboard abs in another upload.
+That post garnered more than 11,000 likes from her followers.